microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 ## Set whether team members can create private channels

-As an admin, you can use Microsoft Graph API to control whether members can create private channels in specific teams.
+You can use Microsoft Graph API to control whether members can create private channels in specific teams.
 Here's an example.

 ```HTTP